DougChisholm/LogicAppsWorkshop01/README.md

 - Create a resource group in Azure called "rg-logic-apps-workshop".
 - Install Azure CLI.
-- Using Bash (for Mac) / PowerShell (for Windows) in the terminal run the commands below to create two storage accounts.
+- Using Bash (for Mac) / PowerShell (for Windows) in the terminal run the commands below to create three storage accounts.
 - Add RBAC for current Azure user to put a file in on container
 - Create a logic app and use its Managed Identity to give RBAC Contributor rights on both storage accounts
 - Build a logic app workflow as per workflow.png to transfer files